adaltas/node-nikita/packages/docker/src/compose/index.coffee.md

           ]
           default: false
           description: """
           Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
           """
         'detached':
           type: 'boolean'
           default: true
           description: """
-          Run Containers in detached mode.
-Default to true.
+          Run containers in detached mode.
           """
         'force':
           type: 'boolean'
           default: false
           description: """
-          Force to re-create the containers if the config and image have not changed Default to false
+          Force to re-create the containers if the config and image have not changed.
           """
         'services':
           oneOf: [